-Takatoshi Nagara is bringing the tastes of Japan to America at Mr. Taka Ramen.
+NEW YORK (Circa) - Takatoshi Nagara is bringing the tastes of Japan to the United States at Mr. Taka Ramen in New York City.

-Together with his partner Takayuki Watanabe (they both go by Taka, hence the restaurant's name), he is offering a seasonally-changing menu of different styles of ramen at their Lower East Side restaurant in New York.
+Nagara and his partner Takayuki Watanabe, who both go by the name Taka, are offering a seasonally-changing menu of different styles of ramen at their Lower East Side restaurant.

 Whether it's miso, tonkotsu, or shoyu ramen, Mr. Taka is working to offer a well-rounded menu of ramen, giving the customer options to explore a range of styles.